Magento Security Guide

 The major credit card companies govern the PCI requirements to ensure the secure handling, transmission, and storage of cardholder information.

-The latest version of PCI DSS is version 4.0 which includes 12 requirements distributed between six core domains.
+At the time of writing this guide, the latest version of PCI DSS is version 4.0 which includes 12 requirements distributed between six core domains.

 The PCI-DSS Requirements